-What happens after you get laid off from that desk job, the one that was doable and steady but never all that exciting?
+Before, during and after our current COVID age, what happens if you get laid off from that desk job, the one that was doable and steady but never all that exciting?
 Or perhaps you just had your fill of getting the morning coffee, going in to the office each day, fulfilling your responsibilities with efficiency if not much enthusiasm, and eagerly awaiting that lifeline and timeline du jour: 5 o’clock.

 To be able to turn a static life into one of stimulation and achievement is not an easy leap, and often requires courage to live with the resulting uncertainty.
 But provided that health is not an issue (a circumstance never to be taken for granted, especially among the younger generation to whom death is a mere mask), why not use the layoff notice or cubicle boredom as a springboard?
 Why not make the jump into something that enhances, that enables a real contribution rather than the contrition that often accompanies the status quo?